microsoft/pxt/docs/blog/csed-week/csed-week-2020.md

 ## Online Learning Resources

 Whether it’s CS Education Week or any time, we’ve compiled some resources for online learning with MakeCode at https://makecode.com/online-learning.
-You’ll find coding how-to videos, tutorials and projects as well as Educator resources for teaching computer science remotely.
+You’ll find coding how-to videos, tutorials and projects, as well as Educator resources for teaching computer science remotely.

 ![Online Learning banner](/static/blog/csed-week/csed-week-2020/online-learning.png)

-If you have questions, or would like to participate in the MakeCode community, please join the [Forum](https://forum.makecode.com) or follow us on social [@MSMakeCode](https://twitter.com/MSMakeCode).
+If you have questions or would like to participate in the MakeCode community, please join the [Forum](https://forum.makecode.com) or follow us on social [@MSMakeCode](https://twitter.com/MSMakeCode).

 <br/>
 Happy Making and Coding!